Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Cranbourne North recording a relatively average level of approval activity when compared to local markets analysed countrywide

-This change may reflect decreasing availability of developable sites and changing lifestyles requiring more diverse, affordable housing options.
-With around 1479 people per dwelling approval, Cranbourne North reflects a highly mature market.
-By 2041, the area is expected to grow by approximately 9382 residents.
+This shift from the area's existing housing (currently 95.0% houses) suggests decreasing availability of developable sites and changing lifestyles requiring diverse, affordable housing options.
+With around 1479 people per dwelling approval, Cranbourne North indicates a highly mature market.
+By 2041, AreaSearch estimates the area will grow by approximately 9382 residents.
 If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development